-Only when there is a willingness among decision makers to spend more time within the rural communities that they responsibility will have for they understand the intended and unintended consequences of their actions.
+Only when there is a willingness among decision makers to spend more time within the rural communities that they have responsibility for will they understand the intended and unintended consequences of their actions.

 Digital Assets

 To achieve all four of the NTS2 primary goals, greater emphasis needs to be placed on empowering local people with the digital skills, tools and support needed to find and develop solutions to the rural mobility challenges they're experiencing.